-I am going to be a third year Computer Science major in the fall semester.
-I grew up in the Bay Area (Fremont!), so I've pretty much lived here my whole life.
+I am a third year Computer Science major from the Bay Area (Fremont!), so I've pretty much lived here my whole life.
 I took my first CS class in senior year of high school and it gradually grew on me.
 I thought I was pretty decent at the time, but then in CS 61A, I realized there was A LOT I didn't know.
 While CS 61A is definitely a challenging class, the rewards at the end definitely make the journey worth it.
 And I'm here to help!

 Right after I took the course, I become an Academic Intern in Spring 2018 and started learning the ropes of how to effectively teach students the material.
 In Summer 2018, I became a Tutor for the course and started leading small group sections to further enhance their understanding of the material.
-This summer will be my first time teaching larger sections as a TA, and my goal is for everyone to have a better understanding of the fundamentals of CS.
+Summer 2019 was my first time teacing CS 61A as a uGSI.
+I'm now back as a Tutor and my goal is for everyone to have a better understanding of the fundamentals of CS.

 Please add (@berkeley.edu) to the end of my email.
 I promise to reply to all emails within 24 hours.
 If you do not receive a response within 24 hours, please send me a follow-up.
 If this is an emergency, please add [EMERGENCY] to the heading.